Hyurl/webium/README.md

 ```

 Be aware, if you `use` another router when the current one has same routes,
-only their listeners will be merged.
+only their handlers will be merged.
 If the routes in that router don't exist
 in the current one, then references will be created, that means if you
 modified the routes of that router, the current one will also be affected.

-#### `method(name: string, path: string, listener: (req: Request, res: Response, next: Function) => any): this`
+#### `method(name: string, path: string, handler: RouteHandler): this`

-Adds a listener function to a specified method and path.
+Adds a handler function to a specified method and path.

 ```javascript
 router.method("GET", "/", (req, res, next) => {